brickfrog/justin.vc/content/elfeed.md

 watch in my reader.
 It exports when I save, so it should be pretty much to date.

-Because this is primarily for , most of the links are to feeds.
+Because this is primarily for feed-reading, most of the links are to feeds.
 However, I wrote  a little regex that converts (most of) the feeds into their respective main sites - for those I miss you can simply remove the _blahblah.xml_, etc.

-I would note that because it's , it's things I might not read 100% of the time, or involve people I disagree with but still am curious to see what they're saying.
-I am a big proponent of not treating outgroup as a [Index Librorum Prohibitorum](https://en.wikipedia.org/wiki/Index_Librorum_Prohibitorum).
+I would note that because it's for feed-readers, it's things I might not read 100% of the time, or involve people I disagree with but still am curious to see what they're saying.
+I am a big proponent of not treating outgroup as a [Index Librorum Prohibitorum](https://en.wikipedia.org/wiki/Index_Librorum_Prohibitorum).  {{% sidenote f1  "At least, most of them, I think." %}}  Like, feel free to call it out if they're the violent kind. {{% /sidenote %}}

+I would also note that it's in no particular order.
+Future goal is to organize better, but eh.

 ## Links {#links}